Last Updated: 4/17/16

 On 3/25/07, I added a 40 gph solar pump.
 After a few months, it stopped pumping.

 On 7/12/07, I added a Lifegard Quiet One Model 800, 220 gph, Pentaire Aquatics pump with a small bell fountain and a 10 foot electrical cord.
-Except for the tube that keeps coming off, it is perfect.
+Except for the tube that kept coming off, it was perfect.
 Later in the summer, it would clog basically daily due to the dirt in the pond (from the raccoons dumping the plants' pots.
 I took the pump out on 11/4/07 for the year.
 The pump stopped working late summer 2008 so I took it out on 9/15/08.
 In the summer of 2009, after the outlet was fixed, I put a new version of that pump in the 50 gallon pond.
 I removed it for the year on 10/18/09.

 On 4/3/11, I put another Lifegard Quiet One Model 800, 220 gph, Pentaire Aquatics pump (my third) in the 50 gallon tub pond.
 I would take it out in the fall and put it back in the spring.